jbeeko/cfworker-web-api/README.md

 and route by matching on `auth` where needed without breaking any code.
 The disadvantage is that the router does not look as clean and simple.

 ## Contact CRUD Operations
+> NOTE: Workers KV requires a paid plan.
+Trying to to access the KV Store with a free plan will result in an error.
+This demo will deploy to a free plan but will fail on the route `/contacts`'

-Cloudflare Workers support a data store called [Workers KV](https://developers.cloudflare.com/workers/kv/).
+The Cloudflare Workers paid plan supports a data store called [Workers KV](https://developers.cloudflare.com/workers/kv/).
 This is a globally distributed highly read-biased, eventually consistent key-value store.
 Key parameters are:
 * 100,000 key reads per second
 * 1 write per second
 * global write and delete propagation within 10 seconds